 Q: What kind of solar panels are used?

 A: This project will use industrial-grade solar panels that are thoroughly tested for performance and weather endurance.
-Although there is normal, expected degradation over the years, the panels are engineered to last over 20 years before needing replacement.
+Although there is normal, expected degradation over the years, the panels are engineered to last more than 20 years before needing replacement.

 Q: How will this community solar farm be built?

-A: This site was selected from DGS’ portfolio of available locations to build solar facilities and based on parameters that included locations of sufficient size, that receive adequate amounts of sunlight, and capable of meeting all permitting requirements and regulations.
+A: This site was selected from DGS’ portfolio of available locations to build solar facilities and based on parameters that included locations of sufficient size, that receive adequate amounts of sunlight, and were capable of meeting all permitting requirements and regulations.
 Next, the construction phase begins, which can take up to ____ months.
 Once construction is complete, GRID Alternatives and DGS will work with Pepco to connect the community solar farm to the power grid (interconnection).
-Finally, the community solar farm is inspected by the utility and, once deemed operational, it is activated and begins generating power.
+Finally, the community solar farm will be inspected by the utility and, once deemed operational, will be activated and will begin generating power.
 Subscribers will be signed up and managed on an ongoing basis by DOEE.

 Q: Can I visit the community solar farm?